-Southeast of Chambery and Bourg d'Oisans, the Les Deux Alpes ski domaine has 205km of pistes that are served by 53 lifts with a maximum vertical descent of 2,270m (7,500 feet).
-Les Deux Alpes links the two villages of Vendsc and Mont de Lans.
+Southeast of Chambery and Bourg d'Oisans, the Les Deux Alpes ski domaine has 150km of pistes that are served by 53 lifts with a maximum vertical descent of 2,270m.
+Les Deux Alpes links the two villages of Venosc and Mont de Lans.
 While the Les Deux Alpes ski domaine is best known by snowboarders for its summer riding, it is also known during the winter for its easy intermediate pistes above treeline.
-This includes the long, but gentle descent of 2,270m from the summit down to Mon-de-Lans.
+This includes the 17km long, but gentle descent of 2,270m from the Dome De La Lauze summit down to Mon-de-Lans.
 The more gentle above treeline pistes are known to be windy and there can be very low visibility in bad weather.
 Oddly, as you descend towards the base, the pistes become steeper and usually more icy.

 Generally, the layout of the Les Deux Alpes (aka L2A) is a narrow ski domain that sadly rides like a small area.
-In case you find yourself needing more to shred, the six-day lift pass comes with a couple days at other nearby ski ares including La Grave, Alpe d'Huez and Serre-Chevalier.
+In case you find yourself needing more to shred, the six-day lift pass comes with a couple days at other nearby ski ares including La Grave, Alpe d'Huez, Montgenevre and Serre-Chevalier.
 From the summit of L2A, it is actually possible to hike or catch a snowcat tow over to the summit of La Grave.
 Keep in mind the tow is one-way from L2A towards La Grave, so you'll have to hike back.

 For the freestylers in your crew, they'll want to head to Freestyle Land off the Toura chairlift.
 While there are some other park elements around the ski area, the Freestyle Land terrain park is where you'll find the main action.

 After a long morning of snowboarding, try looking for lunch at either Chalet la Fee or Diable au Couer.
-When you're ready for some apres ski action, you can check out Smokey Joes for apres ski and then over to the Yeti Bar.
+When you're ready for some apres ski action, you can check out Smokey Joes, Pano Bar La Toura, and then over to the Yeti Bar.
 And for nightlife, head on over to the Secret L'Avalanche followed by Smithy's.
 When looking for accomodations, try to stay near the Diable lift and near Jandri gondola.

 TIP: A multi-day pass also works for a day at Alpes-d'Huez and there is a reasonable helicopter ride over there.